IMS-coding-projects/M431/docs/source/Writerside/topics/informieren.md

 - Stream Sphere should be an online website. (can it be connected from a Browser? (on port 80/443))
 - Stream Sphere should be able to play YouTube videos.
+- Stream Sphere should be able to play YouTube music.
 - Stream Sphere should be able to download YouTube videos.
+- Stream Sphere should be able to download YouTube musics.
 - Stream Sphere should have different accounts with different permissions. (see [mindmap of StreamSphere](#mindmap))
 - Stream Sphere should be able to show the description of a video.
+- Stream Sphere should be able to show the duration and artist of a song.

 ## User Story
 As a user, I want: